cfpb/website-indexer/README.md

 python -m http.server
 ```

-Then, in another terminal at the repository root, start a crawler against the locally running site:
+Then, in another terminal at the repository root, start a crawl against the locally running site:

 ```
 ./wget_crawl.sh http://localhost:8000